 The Lord of the Flies

-Awesome book, and a great movie that was actually given an X Certificate by the British Board of Film Classification for its mature content when it was released in 1963.
+The Lord of the Flies is an be book and a great movie that was actually given an X Certificate by the British Board of Film Classification for its mature content when it was released in 1963.
 The film was shot in numerous locations in Puerto Rico, including Aguadilla, El Yunque Rainforest, and Vieques Island.